 The dull pinkish hues of your RAW images will need work before they are transformed into captivating IR images

-Select Image> Adjustments > Channel Mixer and swap the colors.
-In the drop-down box, select the blue channel and crank the red all the way up to 100%.
+Select image> Adjustments > Channel Mixer and swap the colors.
+Select the blue channel and crank the red up to 100% in the drop-down box.
 Reduce all the other values to zero.

 Do the same for the red channel, but this time,

-You should now be viewing a high-contrast color image, but don’t be afraid to experiment and have some fun with the color ratios.
+It would be best to view a high-contrast color image, but don’t be afraid to experiment and have some fun with the color ratios.

 Try the auto-tone to see what happens.
 Take note of what’s happening in the blue and red channels.
 Adjusting the red will make the sky and the foliage pop.

-You will find lots of unexpected hues in your IR image if you spend some time tinkering with the settings.
+You will find many unexpected hues in your IR image if you spend some time tinkering with the settings.
 Make sure you experiment a lot before you finalize the image.